AntonioFCa/docker-ci-tool-stack/README.md

 - Jenkins contains build job and is triggered once projects in GitLab are updated
 - As part of the CI build, Jenkins triggers a static code analysis and the results are stored in SonarQube
 - The Maven build uses Nexus as a Proxy Repository for all 3rd party libs.
 The build artifacts are deployed to the Nexus Release Repository
-- The Selenium Grid contains Docker containers running Chrome and Firefox and is used for UI tests

 ### Jenkins Jobs